devkoriel/teslalarm-kr/CONTRIBUTING.md

-# Contributing to Tesla Alert Bot
+# Contributing to Teslalarm KR

-Thank you for your interest in contributing to Tesla Alert Bot!
+Thank you for your interest in contributing to Teslalarm KR!
 We welcome your contributions and suggestions.

 ## How to Contribute